Isdavehill/Isdavehill/README.md

 🌱 Always learning in the ever-evolving tech world.

-## Accessibility Champion
+## Accessibility Advocate

-As an advocate for accessibility, I'm committed to ensuring an inclusive digital world.
+I'm committed to ensuring an inclusive digital world.

 ## Making a Difference 🌍